SAVE THE DATE!

 Corporate sponsorships support the work of Idaho Voices for Children year round and will be recognized during the Children’s Champion Luncheon.
 To sponsor the Children’s Champion Luncheon contact us at info@idahovoices.org.

-Honoring Hollis Brookover as the 2025 Children’s Champion:
+Honoring Bea Black as the 2026 Children’s Champion: